Terms of Business

 3.1 Instruction: The Client must accurately complete the Success Profile and provide detailed and accurate information in respect of the Client’s requirements for Candidates (including, without limitation, as to required qualifications, skills, and experience) so as to provide Role sufficient information to identify suitable Candidates.
 Any decision to proceed with an instruction notwithstanding that the Client has not fully completed the Success Profile to Role’s satisfaction will be at Role’s sole discretion.

-3.2 Communications: With the exception of candidates introduced through the Dollar A Day Club where Role Introduces a Candidate to the Client, all communication with the Candidate shall be through Role.
+3.2 Communications: Where Role introduces a Candidate to the Client, all communication with the Candidate shall be through Role.
 The Client shall immediately notify Role of:

 (a) Any interview offered to the Candidate by the Client;